 As of 4 p.m.
-Sept.
-5, Gov. Beshear said there were at least 52,464 coronavirus cases in Kentucky, 790 of which were newly reported Saturday.
-Ninety-eight of the newly reported cases were from children age 18 and younger, with 12 age 5 and younger.
-The youngest is just three months old.
+Aug.
+15, Gov. Beshear said there were at least 38,930 coronavirus cases in Kentucky, 638 of which were newly reported Saturday.
+Seventeen of the newly reported cases were from children age 5 and younger.

-Unfortunately, Gov. Beshear reported six new deaths Saturday.
-The total number of Kentuckians now lost to the virus is 993.
+Unfortunately, Gov. Beshear reported six new deaths Saturday, raising the total to 810 Kentuckians lost to the virus.

-As of Saturday, at least 930,374 tests had been administered.
-The COVID-19 testing positive rate, based on a seven-day rolling average, taking into account total positive tests reported by laboratories divided by total tests reported by labs, stood at 4.22 percent.
-The number of Kentuckians who are known to have recovered was at least 10,613.
+As of Saturday, at least 754,985 tests had been administered.
+The COVID-19 testing positive rate, based on a seven-day rolling average, taking into account total positive tests reported by laboratories divided by total tests reported by labs, stood at 5.45%.
+The number of Kentuckians who have recovered stood at 9,091.

 For additional information, including up-to-date lists of positive cases and deaths, as well as breakdowns of coronavirus infections by county, race and ethnicity, click here.